 True communication can only occur if we are present with each other.

 Read my article about listening attentively to learn more

 Bringing that all together, it’s clear that what we pay attention to is not always under our control.
 In fact researchers have found that mind wandering occurs 47% of the time (1).

 The good news is attention can be trained and you can become its master.

-Whilst meditation is generally associated with Buddhism, one of its primary roles is to develop attentional control.
+Whilst meditation is generally associated with spiritual practices, one of its primary roles is to develop attentional control.

 Mindfulness courses use a variety of meditations to develop and manage our attention.
 Think of it like exercise for the attention muscle.

 Step 1. choose an object on which to focus your attention, let’s say sensations of breath